 Sight Life’s website has been designed and developed with the needs of people with sight loss and disability in mind.
 We’ve also taken on board international guidance and best practice on web accessibility.

-If you have any comments, feedback or suggestions about the CIB website, please don’t hesitate to contact us by emailing email@example.com, or calling us on 029 2039 8900.
+As a charity supporting people living with sight loss, we are committed to ensuring everyone can access and use our website on multiple devices.
+This includes people with sight problems, hearing loss, mobility and cognitive impairments.
+If you have any comments, feedback or suggestions about the Sight Life website, please don’t hesitate to contact us by emailing [email protected], or calling us on 029 2039 8900.
 We are continually seeking solutions that bring all areas of our site up to the same level of web accessibility.
 If you experience any difficulty, please let us know immediately so that we can work to rectify the issue as quickly as possible.